jacklul/asuswrt-scripts/README.md

 This is a collection of custom scripts for AsusWRT firmware that can be used to enhance your router's functionality.

-Most of the scripts were tested on **RT-AX58U v2** running official **388.2** firmware - there is no guarantee that everything will work on non-AX routers and on lower versions of the firmware.
+Most of the scripts were tested on **RT-AX58U v2** running official firmware - there is no guarantee that everything will work on non-AX routers and on older versions of the firmware.

 Some informations were pulled from **GPL_RT-AX58U_3.0.0.4.388.22525-gd35b8fe** sources as well as [RMerl/asuswrt-merlin.ng](https://github.com/RMerl/asuswrt-merlin.ng) repository.

-**A lot of scripts here are based on resources from [SNBForums](https://www.snbforums.com) and [asuswrt-merlin.ng wiki](https://github.com/RMerl/asuswrt-merlin.ng/wiki), big thanks to everyone who made contributions to the community.**
+**A lot of scripts here are based on resources from [SNBForums](https://www.snbforums.com) and [asuswrt-merlin.ng wiki](https://github.com/RMerl/asuswrt-merlin.ng/wiki).
+Scripts that are based on existing resource have the original credited in the header.**

 ## Installation